Materials List for Beginners Workshop

 For some of the techniques in this workshop an old very tired brush will be really useful .

 I prefer 100% cotton watercolour paper as it is generally robust, distributes the watercolour evenly in large washes and its less likely to tear if you use masking fluid.
-Weight minimum 140lb, 300gsm, eg Arches, Saunders Waterford or Langton Prestige.
-You can use Hot Pressed smooth paper for detailed flower painting or textured cold pressed paper.
+Weight minimum 140lb, 300gsm, eg Arches, Saunders Waterford or Langton Prestige are good paper brands.
+Cold pressed paper, sometimes referred to as 'NOT' paper is a good texture for this workshop.
 If you have a pad or loose sheets of paper please bring a board that you can tape it down to with masking tape.
+(Cartridge paper isn't suitable for watercolours)

 Vermilion or winsor red or cad red or carmine